 How long should you keep financial records after a death?

-Here a couple tips for saving these important papers:
+Here a couple of tips for saving these important papers:

 - Use a manila envelope or special filing folder to store papers